lnf3/starter-hugo-academic2/content/applicants/8. eugene/index.md

 1. Eugene has a lush landscape with green...everywhere, which makes sense considering that Eugene has been nicknamed the "Emerald City."
 It's a dream location if you're into mountains, hiking, and/or nature.
 I took the pic above from Spencer Butte (a popular Eugene hiking spot) in January 2023.
 Not too bad for January weather!<br><br>

-2. Eugene is roughly a 1-hour drive to the Pacific ocean (driving west) and very large mountains (driving east).
+2. Eugene is roughly a 1-hour drive to the coast (driving west) and very large mountains (driving east).
 Eugene is roughly a 2-hour drive to Portland (driving north).<br><br>

 3. If proximity to a Trader Joe's impacts your quality of life, as it does mine, there is a Trader Joe's in Eugene!<br><br>